rabiakutlubay/rabiakutlubay/README.md

 - 👋 Hi, I’m @rabiakutlubay
 - 👀 I’m interested in ice skating, learning something new, neurology...
 - 🌱 I’m currently learning english and maybe software
-- ⚡ Fun fact: that Im a butterfly :)
+- ⚡ Fun fact: that is Im a butterfly :)

 <!---
 rabiakutlubay/rabiakutlubay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.